 This award brings recognition to outstanding programs that have successfully addressed the issues of underrepresented groups in mathematics.
 Examples of such groups include racial and ethnic minorities, women, low-income students, and first-generation college students.

 One program is selected each year by a Selection Committee appointed by the AMS President and is awarded US$1,000 provided by the Mark Green and Kathryn Kert Green Fund for Inclusion and Diversity.

 Preference is given to programs with significant participation by underrepresented minorities.
-Note that programs aimed at pre-college students are eligible only if there is a significant component of the program benefiting individuals from underrepresented groups at or beyond the undergraduate level.Most Recent Award: 2020
+Note that programs aimed at pre-college students are eligible only if there is a significant component of the program benefiting individuals from underrepresented groups at or beyond the undergraduate level.
+Nomination of one's own institution or program is permitted and encouraged.Most Recent Award: 2021

 Award announcement as seen in the news release.See previous winners

 The letter of nomination should describe the specific program being nominated and the achievements that make the program an outstanding success.
 It should include clear and current evidence of that success.
 A strong nomination typically includes a description of the program's activities and goals, a brief history of the program, evidence of its effectiveness, and statements from participants about its impact.
 The letter of nomination should not exceed two pages, with supporting documentation not to exceed three more pages.
 Up to three supporting letters may be included in addition to these five pages.
 Nomination of the writer's own institution or program is permitted.
 Non-winning nominations will automatically be reconsidered for the award for the next two years.